nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `list-s` to view all added schedules.

 Step 3.
 The user executes `edit-s 1 st/2023-09-15T09:00` to edit the first schedule's start time in the list of schedules displayed.
-The command is parsed in AddressBookParser.
+The command is parsed in `AddressBookParser`.

-Step 4.
-EditScheduleCommandParser is created, and constructs an `EditScheduleDescriptor` which describes the edited `Schedule`.
-An EditScheduleCommand object is then constructed with this `EditScheduleDescriptor` and the specified schedule index.
+Step 4. `EditScheduleCommandParser` is created, and constructs an `EditScheduleDescriptor` which describes the edited `Schedule`.
+An `EditScheduleCommand` object is then constructed with this `EditScheduleDescriptor` and the specified schedule index.

 Step 5.
-The EditScheduleCommand object gets the specified schedule from the current filtered schedule list using the schedule index.
+The `EditScheduleCommand` object gets the specified `schedule` from the current filtered schedule list using the schedule index.

-Step 6.
-EditScheduleCommand object then creates an edited schedule from the specified schedule and the `EditScheduleDescriptor`.
+Step 6. `EditScheduleCommand` object then creates an edited `schedule` from the specified `schedule` and the `EditScheduleDescriptor`.

-Step 7.
-EditScheduleCommand object then calls the setSchedule method in the ModelManager with the new edited schedule.
+Step 7. `EditScheduleCommand` object then calls the `setSchedule` method in the `ModelManager` with the new edited `schedule`.
-This method sets the specified `Schedule` in the model to be that edited schedule.
+This method sets the specified `Schedule` in the model to be that edited `schedule`.

 Step 8.
-Finally, the EditScheduleCommand object updates the schedule list to display the edited schedule.
+Finally, the `EditScheduleCommand` object updates the schedule list to display the edited `schedule`.

 The following sequence diagram shows how the above steps for edit schedule operation works: